-Dread Clampitt are local heroes who play Sundays noon to 3 and then again from 7 to 11 PM.
-On any given Sunday, the Red Bar is shaking.
+Dread Clampitt are local heroes who play often at The Red BAr.
+When they are cranking it out, the Red Bar is shaking.
 Literally.
 You know this because you can feel it in your feet as you approach the front door while inside Balder Saunders and Kyle Ogle – together known as Dread Clampitt, tear through their set leaving the packed house dancing in their wake.
 Part legend, part tradition the magical combination has become a pilgrimage for people from every corner of the map and as well as locals alike who all with testify, there is nothing like a Dread Clampitt show.

 When Dread Clampitt is rockin’ the Red Bar, they draw all kinds of people as the night goes on, rednecks and hippies are both right at home.
 Elbow-to-elbow feet moving and heads bobbing, politicians, boat captains, beach bums, celebrities and oystermen too.
 You can be yourself at a Dread show, it doesn’t matter what you do.